 Will you be my valentine?

-(I’m pausing this interview to deal with my heart which has become a puddle)
+where to buy prednisone steroid (I’m pausing this interview to deal with my heart which has become a puddle)

 Debunk one start up myth for us?

 Starting up does mean working hard.
 But it also means – setting your goals, working creatively and smartly to achieve them and refreshing as much as possible – in a day/ month/ year and so on.